culturiqai/project-atom-claytech/atom-case-study/atom_technical_report.md

 ### 2.2 The Eyes (Perception)
 A 3D Equivariant Fourier Neural Operator (FNO) replaces standard CNNs.
 * **Spectral Convolutions:** Operates in the frequency domain (FFT) to capture global flow structures.
+* output is decoded using a *physics-informed operator* that **strictly enforces divergence-free constraints**.

 ### 2.3 The Brain (System 1: Intuition)
-A Liquid Time-Constant (LTC) Network serves as the fast-acting controller.
+* A **Liquid Time-Constant (LTC) Network** serves as the fast-acting controller.
+* A *proprietary stabilization layer* dynamically regularizes the latent dynamics to prevent policy collapse

 ### 2.4 The Scientist (System 2: Reasoning)
 An asynchronous Symbolic Regression engine (PySR) runs in parallel with the Brain.